chiefGui/sensitivejs/README.md

 ## Motivation

-Yes, there are lots of libraries that promise unleash a extraordinary productivity and reliable coding.
+Yes, there are lots of libraries that promise unleash an extraordinary productivity and reliable coding.
 But, which one is really serious?
 Based on this reality, I started to developing Sensitive: my way, simple way, a right way.

 ## Requeriments